jkingsman/ROMCopyEngine/README.md

 Check out the newest release from [the releases page](https://github.com/jkingsman/ROMCopyEngine/releases) or glance at the right sidebar.

 Download the appropriate binary for your platform, unzip it, and use it!
-If you're on Linux, I've got binaries as well as a deb and an RPM.

 ## via `go get`